AnnieCannons/countries-app-instructions/version-5/write-your-README.md

 - Don’t overthink it!
 Just explain your project clearly
 - Use headers, bullet points, and links to keep it easy to read
 - Update the README if your project changes

+## ✨ Example of a README

+- Coming soon!

 ## 🎨 Markdown Formatting Tips